reoc10z/Cogito/README.md

 # Cogito

-This project codes an app for analyzing signals priming (haptic and auditory) when visual tasks of high cognitive load
+This project codes an app to analyze human cognitive load when doing visual tasks of high cognitive load.
+It uses signal priming with haptic and auditory stimuli.

-Code by:
+Designed and coded by:
-Rafael Ospina - 2020
+Rafael Ospina - 2021
 Universidad Icesi.
 Cali, Colombia